innessim/rad-phy2vcf/README.md

 # rad-phy2vcf
-Scripts were modified from [stevemussman/phy2vcf](https://github.com/stevemussmann/phy2vcf) to accommodate RAD data.
+Scripts were modified from [stevemussman/phy2vcf](https://github.com/stevemussmann/phy2vcf) to accommodate RAD-seq data.
 ## Overview
 The primary script, `rad-phy2vcf`, converts a PHYLIP alignment into a synthetic single-chromosome VCF suitable for downstream tools such as [pixy](https://pixy.readthedocs.io/en/latest/index.html).
 ### Installation